 \section{Abstract}

-We develop a method to derive the exact formula of entanglement entropy for generic inhomogeneous conformal field theory (CFT) quantum quenches with open boundary condition (OBC), which characterizes the generic boundary effect unresolved by analytical methods in the past.
-We identify the generic OBC quenches with Euclidean path integrals in complicated spacetime geometries, and we show that a special class of OBC quenches, including the M\"obius and sine-square-deformation quenches, have simple boundary effects calculable from Euclidean path integrals in a simple strip spacetime geometry.
-We verify that our generic CFT formula matches well with free fermion tight-binding model numerical calculations for various quench problems with OBC.
-Our method can be easily generalized to calculate any local quantities expressible as one-point functions in such quantum quench problems.
+We develop a method to calculate generic time-dependent correlation functions for inhomogeneous quantum quenches in (1+1)-dimensional conformal field theory (CFT) induced by sudden Hamiltonian deformations that modulate the energy density inhomogeneously.
+Our work particularly focuses on the effects of spatial boundaries, which have remained unresolved by previous analytical methods.
+For generic post-quench Hamiltonian, we develop a generic method to calculate the correlations by mirroring the system, which otherwise are Euclidean path integrals in complicated spacetime geometries difficult to calculate.
+On the other hand, for a special class of inhomogeneous post-quench Hamiltonians, including the M\"obius and sine-square-deformation Hamiltonians, we show that the quantum quenches exhibit simple boundary effects calculable from Euclidean path integrals in a straightforward strip spacetime geometry.
+Applying our method to the time evolution of entanglement entropy, we find that for generic cases, the entanglement entropy shows discontinuities (shockwave fronts) propagating from the boundaries.
+In contrast, such discontinuities are absent in cases with simple boundary effects.
+We verify that our generic CFT formula matches well with numerical calculations from free fermion tight-binding models for various quench scenarios.